siikasmaa/blog/src/routes/blog/posts/2020-05-21_first-blood.md

   - Hot reloading brought up there as well...
   - TLDR; Have to use community provided processor (svelte-preprocess)
 - Support for VSCode when you have added the community support preprocessor: https://github.com/sveltejs/svelte-preprocess#with-svelte-vs-code?
-- Found out that Sapper verions <=0.27.11 are vulnerable to Path Traversal
+- Found out that Sapper versions below 0.27.11 are vulnerable to Path Traversal
 - Use external connection to fetch the posts -> transpile Markdown to html/json elsewhere